Financial Consultant Jobs in USA with Visa Sponsorship

 Which types of employers sponsor financial consultants most often?

-Management consulting firms, investment banks, Big Four accounting practices, and regional financial institutions file the highest volumes of H-1B petitions for financial consultant roles.
+Management consulting firms, investment banks, Big Four accounting practices, and regional financial institutions file the highest volumes of H-1B visa petitions for financial consultant roles.
 Corporate treasury and FP&A departments at large public companies are also active sponsors.
 Smaller independent advisory firms sponsor far less frequently.
 Browsing open roles on Migrate Mate lets you filter directly for employers with active sponsorship programs, which is the most efficient way to identify realistic targets.

 Can I switch employers mid-status and maintain my H-1B as a financial consultant?